vibovenkat123/review-gpt/PRICING.md

 The `--model` flag represents the models for GPT.
 You can find the list at [There model page](https://platform.openai.com/docs/models/gpt-3-5)

-Out of those 6 models, I would only recommend **gpt-3-5-turbo**
+Out of those 5 models, I would only recommend **gpt-3-5-turbo**

 Turbo is a GPT3.5 model.
-It is more powerful than any of GPT3's model, and it is 10x cheaper than GPT3's most powerful model.
+It is more powerful and cheaper than any of the rest of the models.

 ### The `max` flag